 We conduct a thorough examination to check your balance, coordination, and vision.
 We also perform cognitive testing to determine whether your memory, concentration, or language skills have been affected.
 Depending on the severity of the injury, our doctors may recommend imaging tests, such as an MRI or CT scan, the results of which are thoroughly reviewed by our neuroradiologists.

 Following this medical assessment, we develop a treatment plan that may include connecting you with the specialists who can best help with your recovery.
-We are committed to delivering the most advanced medical treatment to our patients while also providing the support you need to achieve a full recovery.
+As part of Sports Health at NYU Langone, we are committed to delivering the most advanced medical treatment to our patients while also providing the support you need to achieve a full recovery.

 Many rehabilitation services are available at the 4,000-square-foot Concussion Center, a unique space in New York City that brings together multiple specialists to ensure you receive comprehensive care for your injury.
 Our space was designed for people who’ve had concussions: Lighting is dim, colors are tranquil, and there are no televisions or other distractions that could be uncomfortable for someone recovering from a concussion.